-A description of the organization and operations of AgWest Farm Credit, ACA (AgWest), the significant accounting policies followed, and the financial condition and results of operations as of and for the year ended December 31, 2022, are contained in the 2022 Northwest Farm Credit Services (Northwest FCS) Annual Report to Stockholders.
-These unaudited results for the three and six months ended June 30, 2023, should be read in conjunction with the 2022 Northwest FCS Annual Report to Stockholders.
+A description of the organization and operations of AgWest Farm Credit, ACA (AgWest), the significant accounting policies followed, and the financial condition and results of operations for the year ended December 31, 2022, are contained in the 2022 Northwest Farm Credit Services (Northwest FCS) Annual Report to Stockholders.
+These unaudited results for the three and nine months ended September 30, 2023, should be read in conjunction with the 2022 Northwest FCS Annual Report to Stockholders.

 The accompanying unaudited financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) and prevailing practices within the financial services industry for interim financial information.
-Accordingly, they do not include all of the disclosures required by GAAP for annual financial statements and should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2022, as contained in the 2022 Northwest FCS Annual Report to Stockholders.
+Accordingly, they do not include all of the disclosures required by GAAP for annual financial statements and should be read in conjunction with the audited financial statements for the year ended December 31, 2022, as contained in the 2022 Northwest FCS Annual Report to Stockholders.